gigalixir/gigalixir-cli/docs/source/main.rst

 How to Run Migrations
 =====================

-If you deployed your app without distillery, you can run migrations as a job in a new container with
+If you deployed your app without distillery or elixir releases (mix mode), you can run migrations as a job in a new container with

 .. code-block:: bash

     gigalixir run mix ecto.migrate

-If you deployed your app as a distillery release, :bash:`mix` isn't available.
+If you deployed your app as a distillery release or elixir release, :bash:`mix` isn't available.
 We try to make it easy by providing a special command, but the command runs on your existing app container so you'll need to make sure your app is running first and set up SSH keys.

 .. code-block:: bash